Halleria lucida is a shrub of 2 m or a tree from 12 m to 20 m in height (SA Tree List No. 670).

 The habitat is evergreen and swamp forests and forest margins, along streambanks and on rocky outcrops and slopes, from sea level to about 2100 m.
 The species is not considered to be threatened in its habitat early in the twenty first century.

-Halleria lucida (SA Tree List No. 670), the tree fuchsia, in Afrikaans known as kinderbessie or notsung, has a long history of diverse usage by the people of southern Africa.
-The tree was grown in the Cape Town Government Gardens and in Europe since the beginning of the 19th century.
-Today its main use is as a garden plant.
+Commonly the tree fuchsia or in Afrikaans known as kinderbessie or notsung, this tree has a long history of diverse usage by the people of southern Africa.
+The tree was grown in the Cape Town Government Gardens as well as in Europe since the beginning of the 19th century.

 The old Cape Colony had timber shortage from the start.
 Controlled cutting of the better timber trees prevented the colonist farmers from denuding the countryside.
-They had to be allowed some access to materials by the authorities, for they largely had to manufacture furniture and utensils for themselves.
-Free harvesting of Halleria lucida wood (and some other species) was permitted.
+They were allowed some access to wood by the authorities, for they largely had to manufacture furniture and wooden utensils for themselves.
+Free harvesting of H. lucida wood (and some other species) was permitted.

-The name notsung comes from the German noun Nutzung, meaning the right to use or usufruct.
+The name notsung comes from the German noun Nutzung, meaning the right to use or usufruct by the farmers and general populace.
 Many early Cape colonists could understand some German or were German.
-Cutting stems while leaving the base facilitates coppicing and continued growth for more poles later (Coates Palgrave, 2002; www.plantzafrica.com).
+Cutting stems of H. lucida while leaving the base at ground level facilitates coppicing and continued growth for more poles later.

 In Zulu traditional medicine the plant was associated with the treatment of several maladies, mainly to do with ear ache and skin complaints.
 Warding off evil and appeasing ancestral spirits also featured.